miheerdew/delayed-admin/Readme.md

 There are two ways to use Delayed-Admin, as a timed lock and using the unlock delay.

-1. **Timed Lock:** This will pause adminstrator access till the specified period of time.
+1. **Timed Lock:** This will pause administrator access till the specified period of time.

-	For instance, if Anand wants to forgo his adminstrator access for the next 2 hours, he can run:
+	For instance, if Anand wants to forgo his administrator access for the next 2 hours, he can run:

 	```
 	sudo ./abdicate.sh "now+2hr"
 	```

 	He will now be an ordinary user for the next 2 hours (he might have to log off for changes to completely take effect), after which he will regain administrator access.
-The time argument is the time at which the adminstrator access should be reagined (see `man at` for the time format).
+The time argument is the time at which the administrator access should be regained (see `man at` for the time format).

-2. **Unlock Delay:** This is a slighlty more complicated concept, but it is the heart of Delayed-Admin.
-The [analogy](#first-an-analogy) describes this, but you  can think of it as back-door to admin privileges which requires a delay to open.
+2. **Unlock Delay:** This is a slightly more complicated concept, but it is at the heart of Delayed-Admin.
+The [analogy](#first-an-analogy) describes this, and you also can think of it as back door (to admin privileges) which requires a delay to open.

    To see the usage, let us take a scenario.
 Suppose Anand has already set up a program that logs him out between 10 PM-6 AM.
-Now, he doesn't wants to use his adminstrator access impulsively so he [installs](#install) Delayed-Admin.
+Now, he doesn't wants to use his administrator access impulsively so he [installs](#install) Delayed-Admin.
 After this he should:

-    - Add himself to the `delayed-admin` group
+    - Lock his administrator access

       ```
-      # On Ubuntu:
-      sudo usermod -a -G delayed-admin "$USER"
-      # On MacOS:
-      sudo dseditgroup -o edit -a "$USER" -t user delayed-admin
+      ./admin-helper.sh lock
       ```

-    - Remove himself from the `admin` (or `sudo`) group
+      That is it.
+But depending on your OS, you might have to log out for changes to completely take effect.
+Now he doesn't have sudo access.

       ```
-      # On Ubuntu:
-      sudo gpasswd -d "$USER" sudo
-      # On MacOS:
-      sudo dseditgroup -o edit -d "$USER" -t user admin
+      ./admin-helper.sh status
+      # Admin access is locked

+      sudo whoami
+      # Sorry, user Anand is not allowed to execute as root
       ```

-    - That is it.., until he wants to use his adminstrator access again:
+    - Until he wants to use his administrator access again.
+Then he can either run the `delayed` command, or unlock his administrator access using `admin-helper`.
+Of course, neither of these actions will be instantaneous.

       ```
-      # # Does not work:
-      # sudo whoami
-      # # Sorry, user Anand is not allowed to execute as root

       sudo delayed whoami
       # Wait for 30s before returning
       # root

       sudo delayed
       # Wait for 30s before returning a root shell

+      ./admin-helper.sh unlock
+      # Wait for 30s before unlocking

+      # Now this works.
+      sudo whoami
+      # root
       ```
       He can, of course, change the delay to a larger value by editing the file `/etc/delayed-admin.conf`